Helsinki Stickleback Group

 @helsinki.fi

 stThe environment of the Baltic Sea is currently changing due to eutrophication.
 Increased input of nutrients is enhancing the growth of filamentous algae and phytoplankton, which changes the structure of the habitats and reduces visibility.
-The short-term effects of eutrophication are well-known, but the longer term consequences, for ecological and evolutionary processes, are only just beginning to be explored.
-Our current research shows that eutrophication influences the strength of sexual selection on traits and the reproductive output of populations.
+The short-term effects of eutrophication are well-known, but the longer term consequences, for ecological and evolutionary processes, are largely unknown.
+We investigate the impact of rapid environmental changes on reproductive behaviour and the strength of sexual selection, and how this in turn influences the viability of populations.
+Our main model organism is the threespine stickleback.

 Eutrophication induced change in parasite communities: ecological pathways and evolutionary consequences